tien-ngnvan/asym-search/README.md

-# ASYM-SEARCH
+# SYMSEARCH
-Asym-search is a search engine for research and development that uses a searching and ranking pipeline in Dense Passage Retrieval.
+symsearch is a search engine for research and development that uses a searching and ranking pipeline in Dense Passage Retrieval.

 ## Installation
-Asym-search recommends Python 3.8 or higher version.
+symsearch recommends Python 3.8 or higher version.

 Install with ``pip``
 ```
-pip install asym-search
+pip install symsearch
 ```

 ## Training